mfejzer/tracking_buggy_files/README.md

 # tracking_buggy_files
-This repository contains scripts to process two datasets, feature preparation code and implementation of algorithms from publication "Tracking Buggy Files: New Efficient Adaptive Bug Localization method".
+This repository contains scripts to process two datasets, feature preparation code and implementation of algorithms from publication "Tracking Buggy Files: New Efficient Adaptive Bug Localization Algorithm".
+Main directory contains python code to prepare features and conduct experiments.
-The java-ast-extractor contains 4 programs enriching source code files with ast trees.
+The java-ast-extractor directory contains 4 programs enriching source code files with ast trees, utilized during feature construction.
 The ast trees are stored as git notes per each source file.
 The java 8 and apache maven are required to compile java-ast-extractor.
 Rest of scripts require python 3 and python 2.